 Our colleagues use their volunteering allowance to deliver a Money Minds session in a school of their choice, which helps teachers meet the need to improve young people’s financial education.

-Schools and youth organisations can request our free courses by going on the Money Minds website www.money-minds.co.uk
+Any school or youth organisation can request our free courses by visiting our Money Minds website.

 Hundreds of our colleagues take on our Peak District challenge for End Youth Homelessness.

 We’re working towards our ambition of creating an inclusive work environment, where all colleagues can contribute to the Group’s success.